AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When the auto-approve option is selected for a project with human translation, the job status displays as `Unknown` (NPR-35981).

-* When you are translating a page, the reference path of experience fragments does not update to the destination experience fragment reference path (NPR-35911).
+* When you are translating a page, the reference path of Experience Fragments does not update to the destination Experience Fragment reference path (NPR-35911).

 * When you make changes in the parent and child pages and send the parent page for translation, the child pages are incorrectly translated as well (NPR-35896).